Origen-SDK/origen_testers/spec/decompiler/README.md

 1. Make sure the child-class interface is consistent.
 2. Tests the general behavior of non-platform dependent methods.

-For `1.`, the goal of these is to make sure the abstract interface inherited when `Pattern` is sub-classed remains stable and does what it's supposed to.
+For `1.`, the goal of these are to make sure the abstract interface inherited when `Pattern` is sub-classed remains stable and does what it's supposed to.

 For `2.`, we're testing methods that, assuming the child class implements a valid